 A conservatorship is a way for someone to assume legal guardianship over an adult.
 Families often use conservatorships to help deal with the mounting medical, financial and mental health needs of a parent.
 The status of a conservatorship is dependent on the capacity of the individual to make decisions on their own.
-In 2021, conservatorships became a hot news topic as people discussed and debated the conservatorship Britney Spears has lived under for more than decade.
-To figure out whether a conservatorship is necessary for your family’s situation, you’ll likely have to talk with a doctor, a lawyer or even a financial advisor.
+Conservatorships became a hot news topic as people discussed and debated the conservatorship Britney Spears lived under for more than decade.
+To figure out whether a conservatorship is necessary for your family’s situation, you may want to talk with a financial advisor.

 What Is a Conservatorship?